 With the welcoming and inclusive atmosphere at St. Joseph House, Sylvia overcame her fears and grew to love everyone.
 “It’s my family, my home, my routine and my network of people I love and trust and consider family.
 I’ve been openly accepted on my ‘good’ days as well as my ‘bad’ days — and I learned others still wanted me here.”

 Finding herself empowered and appreciated, Sylvia embraces the routine and structure of the Clubhouse, interacting with others by listening, helping, and sharing her experiences over her six years as a beloved member of the Magnificat Community.
 “Regaining control over my behavior and emotions and developing an attitude of gratitude helped me become a highly functional person,” she proudly states.
-Sylvia is also proud of her five years as Secretary for the Emanuel Business Office, and the fact that the founder Rose Mary Badami assigned her a private apartment based on merit.
+Sylvia is also proud of the fact that the founder, Rose Mary Badami, assigned her a private apartment based on merit.

 Sylvia loves sharing her talents in the spirit of service, and through her devotion, following the rules, volunteering and hard work, she became a role model for others.
 Her favorite advice: “Stay Calm.
 Be positive.
 Find something to be positive, even if it’s a negative.
 Pray, and let God take that problem and work it in His time.
 Then STOP worrying about it!”